Pysellus/pysellus/doc/Integrations.md

             attrn: valn
 ```

 Here, we are defining an `integration_name` integration, with an alias of `user_alias`, and configuring it with `n` attributes and values.
-Your aliases must be unique across all declared integratoins.
+Your aliases must be unique across all declared integrations.

 #### [Slack][slack-url]